djvill/Vowel-Manipulation/README.md

 --Sections from my dissertation explaining in narrative form how the manipulation worked (see the first section for overview, second for gory detail).

 Not present here but also necessary for running the script are sounds and textgrids.
-You can access these either by emailing me for them (daniel.villarreal@canterbury.ac.nz) or via the supplementary files on my 2018 JEngL article (http://journals.sagepub.com/doi/full/10.1177/0075424217753520, https://www.academia.edu/35973393).
-I chose these stimuli for this demonstrate because they illustrate some of the pitfalls in the vowel manipulation process that the script is designed to circumvent:
+You can access these either by emailing me for them (daniel.villarreal@canterbury.ac.nz) or via the supplementary files on my 2018 JEngL article (http://journals.sagepub.com/doi/full/10.1177/0075424217753520).
+The stimuli I chose for this demonstration illustrate some of the pitfalls in the vowel manipulation process that the script is designed to circumvent:

 --Stim5, Stim23, and Stim24 have nasty transitions between the manipulated token and a neighboring sonorant.
 The script automatically smooths out these transitions to make the resultant stimuli sound more natural, but you can set smoothTrans to 0 (line 37 of the main script) to see what they look like without smoothing.